In September 2013 I was asked to write a course for an on-line educational platform on how to write stories for children.

-Cath is a Writer in Residence at Kingston University Writing School and runs workshops for adults and children in South West London which focus on Creative Writing and Drama.
+Cath is a Writer in Residence at Kingston University Writing School and runs workshops in South West London which focus on Creative Writing and Drama .

 David Wardale is a journalist and author of young adult novels.

 His thriller, PsiCo, was ‘You Write On’ website’s Children’s Book of the Year for 2011.
-He has since published its sequel – PsiCo: Dirty Money, as well as Wasting Your Wildcard: The Method and Madness of Fantasy Football (Vintage Publishing), a non-fiction book of tips, tricks and funny stories for the followers of the Fantasy Football league.
+He has since published its sequel, PsiCo: Dirty Money, as well as Wasting Your Wildcard: The Method and Madness of Fantasy Football (Vintage Publishing), a non-fiction book of tips, tricks and funny stories for the followers of the Fantasy Football league.

 Sue Palmer has written more than 250 educational resource books, as well as TV schools programmes and software packages to support the teaching of literacy.
 She writes frequently for the educational press and acts as a consultant to organisations such as the Department for Education, the National Literacy Trust and the BBC.

 Sue’s non-fiction book Toxic Childhood (Orion 2006) appeared in the Amazon bestseller charts for two years.
 It was followed by Detoxing Childhood (2007) and 21st Century Boys (2009).

 Cristy Burne is a children’s author and science writer based in Australia.

 She was selected for a Young and Emerging Writer’s Residency at Varuna House – Australia’s National Writers’ residency – in 2006 and won the Voices on the Coast Children’s Writing Competition in 2008.